ShoshBeer/talking-circles/public/to-do.md

  - Add more languages supported by Educalingo
  - Add languages supported by wordfreq but not Educalingo
- - Minimize navbar to hamburger menu at smaller widths
  - Add references before deploying!!
  - Remove NSFW words